It’s been a slogan for some time now. Even before we actually created ‘America’s Strongest Pool Bromine’, it was our code name for the project.

 - Unlike chlorine, which requires frequent shocking to remove chloramines or combine chlorine molecules, bromamines still retain their ability to sanitize the pool, and they don’t smell or irritate swimmers eyes.

-Chlorine tablets are nearly half the price of bromine – and that’s a hard objection to overcome, but, if the advantages of using bromine tablets appeals to you, switch from chlorine to bromine!
+Chlorine tablets are nearly half the price of bromine – due to increased costs in raw materials.
+However, if the advantages of using bromine tablets appeals to you, switch from chlorine to bromine!

 If you have any question about using bromine in a pool, send me a note!